manreett/Art_Gallery_Webiste-/README.md

 **Design Propositions:**  The website's layout, user interface, and overall user experience were designed based on the gathered requirements and feedback.
 We focused on creating a visually appealing and intuitive platform.

-**Project Scope:** This website allows art lovers to buy and explore art pieces online.
-It's free to visit and only requires a stable internet connection.
-It provides a safe and convenient way for people, including those with busy schedules or introverted tendencies, to enjoy art without the worry of COVID-19.

 ## Installation
 To set up the Amour Art Gallery website, follow these installation steps: